 Inside this cherry are multiple layers of skin including a parchment, mucilage, and outer layer (which takes on pigmentation and indicates when to harvest).
 Click here for an illustrated cross-section diagram.

 Because the mucilage has naturally occurring sugars and alcohol, a natural fermentation will occur in the small environment.
-What this yields for taste is often a dense heavy body, less acidity, with fruit "bomb" wildness and rustic flavors.
+What this yields for taste is often a dense heavy body, moderate acidity, with fruit "bomb" wildness and rustic flavors.
+Due to the rustic aspect of these coffees, we often do not recommend matching with dairy products.